 - Exploring differences and similarities between the natural world around them and contrasting environments

-- Drawing on their experiences and what has been read in class and finding places referred to on a World Map and globe
+- Drawing on their experiences, what has been read in class and finding places referred to on a World Map or globe

 - Understanding some important processes and changes in the natural world around them, including the seasons and changing states